 Laptops and other wifi devices should generally use one of the following wireless networks:

 - The Cloud wireless network for public access (also found in many other public places such as stations, restaurants, events spaces etc).
 Can be used by anyone and hence useful if a person does not have an eduroam account.
 When you connect to the network if you open a browser it should take you to a portal page to register / connect.

-- MATHS wireless network (recommended if you need to use departmental services like printing or file sharing, only for laptops and not for phones/tablets).
+- MATHS wireless network (recommended if you need to use departmental services like printing or file sharing; this network is intended only for laptops and not for phones/tablets).
 You will need to authenticate to the network using your Maths user account.

 - OWL - Oxford Wireless LAN.
 Useful for those visiting the university in other departments where this is used who are also then occasionally in a maths building (generally a legacy system now that may be discontinued in the future